Irteza7/Data_eng_project/README.md

 ## Troubleshooting

 If you face any issues while setting up or running the project, please check the service logs using the `docker logs <service_name>` command.

-## Documentation

-For a detailed description of the project, please refer to the [PROJECT REPORT](REPORT.md).